 This tea did not meet my expectations.
 No depth or real flavor.
 Especially for the $90 price tag for 1/4 pound that I paid.
 Planning on returning the tea for a refund.

 Tea Notes.
 Lot is made by a teamaker, Mr. Wen, who farms tea in the mountains near Fuzhou.
 Wen's farm produces only a limited quantity of tea using the Mei Zhan cultivar (origin in the WuYi Mountains).
 Each year, Wen produces select lots of white, green, and black varieties.
-Lots are crafted, we visit and taste and, with agreement, bring this year's black offering to our customers.
 Handpicked, painstakingly made, Black Bud well reflects of art of timing the pluck, handling and shaping this unique tea.

 Tea Facts.
-Harvested Pre-Qing Ming in first week of April 2021.
-Mei Zhan is the origin varietal.
-Cultivar is considered slow growing with a dense leaf structure.
-The result is high aroma and rich, nuanced flavors.
+Harvested in the second week of April 2022.
+Mei Zhan is the origin cultivar.
+Considered slow growing with a dense leaf structure, the result is high aroma and rich, nuanced flavors.

 Tasting Notes.
 In sampling, we use a steep time of 2 minutes at 205 F. The idea with a short steep is to find the range of flavors the leaves offer at the front and back of the tasting.
 As this tea is a bud, it is strong; there is astringency yet it is controlled and serves to accentuate the tea's varied sweet notes.
 Naturally sweet, coppery, exceptionally clean with a wonderful lingering finish.